FredrikAugust/bleepbloop/README.md

 A simple typescript library to help you build _Neural Networks_.

-I am unaware as to whether this works with multiple hidden layers, as I did not have the patience to test it thoroughly.
+I am unaware as to whether this works with multiple hidden layers, as I did not have the time to test it thoroughly.
 This should therefore not be used when you care about the validity of the results.

 ## Usage